Caring for the Museum’s Artifacts Appeals to Our Meticulous Nature

 For nearly 80 years, The Historical Society has served as a repository and public trust for the most interesting and important pieces of local history.
 Managing our artifacts is just one way that the Society supports its mission, though it is the least visible.
 Unless specific artifacts are on display in an exhibit or being used for research, few people see these roughly 10,000 artifacts and the ongoing collections operations.

-If an artifact is accepted, Werner then works with dedicated staff and volunteers to process and organize it into the existing collections.
+If an artifact is accepted, the curator then works with dedicated staff and volunteers to process and organize it into the existing collections.

 First, proper documentation for the donation needs to be produced; the Deed of Gift form transfers ownership from the previous owner to the Historical Society.
 An identification number then is assigned to the item so that it can be properly recorded in the Museum’s database.